Have you ever pulled up a landing page that made you want to gag?

-If that isn’t enticing enough, it even shows you what you could earn (at only 50% occupancy) by renting it out to a couple. $602 per month isn’t a bad way to use your empty room.
+If that isn’t enticing enough, it even shows you what you could earn by renting it out to a couple.
+And $1,177 per month isn’t a bad way to use your empty room.

-You see how the middle option is higher than the rest?
+You see how the Standard option is a different color than the rest?

 It’s a subtle tactic, but it works.
 It gently gets your attention and hints that it’s “superior” to the others.
-Combined with the starburst, it’s also hard to ignore.
+Combined with the “Most Popular Plan” label, it’s also hard to ignore.

 The one thing that ties all of these landing pages together is they are attractive and designed to convert.